ever-co/awesome-time-tracking/README.md

 ## 🔥 Acknowledgements

-This directory was built and is maintained using the [Ever Works](https://ever.works) Directory Builder platform.
+This directory was built and is maintained using the [Ever Works](https://ever.works) platform with source code available with AGPLv3 license: [https://github.com/ever-works/ever-works](https://github.com/ever-works/ever-works).

-The public-facing website is based on the open-source [Directory Website Template](https://github.com/ever-works/ever-works-website-template).
+The public-facing website is based on the open-source [Directory Website Template](https://github.com/ever-works/directory-web-template).

 ## 📑 Table of Contents

 - [Time Management Methodology (164)](#time-management-methodology)